To my way of seeing it, “Montessori” has become a universalized descriptor, signifying a loose collection of progressive educational principles.

 After Montessori’s death, the disciples became the masters.
-Lacking a culture of critical pedagogical discourse, myriad interpretations of the “Montessori Method” sprang up in the global Montessori community, along with half a myriad Montessori training and certifying bodies – each claiming to be uniquely qualified to discern and impart The Method most authentically.
+Lacking a culture of critical pedagogical discourse, myriad interpretations of the “Montessori Method” sprang up in the global Montessori community, along with half a myriad Montessori training and certifying bodies – each claiming to be uniquely qualified to discern and impart The Method most effectively.

 In the vacuum created by the passing of the final arbiter, disagreements regarding fidelity to the Montessori’s pedagogical imperatives are simply impossible to resolve satisfactorily on logical or empirical grounds.

 The result is a modern Montessori community whose single unifying principle is allegiance to common denominators: Whatever we can all agree on is what we shall say we believe; everything else will be written off as a pedagogically insignificant matter of personal preference.